Girls Preparatory School: Academics

-GPS offers a Middle School curriculum for grades 6–8, and an Upper School offering for grades 9–12.
+GPS offers a middle school curriculum for grades 6–8, and an upper school curriculum for grades 9–12.

-The Upper School offers 24 Advanced Placement courses, ranging from AP Biology to AP Comparative Government and Politics, as well as various STEM course offerings.
+The upper school offers 24 Advanced Placement courses, ranging from AP Biology to AP Comparative Government and Politics, as well as various STEM course offerings.

+In 2024, the middle school became the first all-girls school and the first school in Tennessee to be designated as an AMLE School of Distinction.

 Athletics

-GPS competes in the Tennessee Secondary School Athletic Association (TSSAA) and its varsity sports are:
+GPS competes in the Tennessee Secondary School Athletic Association (TSSAA), and its varsity sports are: